-McKinsey & Company state that “Organizations that focus on transforming culture and building capabilities during a transformation are 2.5 times more likely to succeed.”
+“Organisations that focus on transforming culture and building capabilities during a transformation are 2.5 times more likely to succeed.”
+McKinsey

-In this interview I talk to Andrew Salmon, Senior Partner at Digital Works Group to discuss why your communication plan is a critical success factor of digital transformation.
+In this interview Andrew Salmon, Managing Partner at Digital Works Group covers why your communication plan is a critical success factor of digital transformation.

 - Who needs to be involved?